Lifecycle Monitoring Station

 We would like to thank the California Department of Fish and Wildlife for its continued commitment to and support of all aspects of the Coastal Salmonid Monitoring Program in the Smith River basin including the Mill Creek Life Cycle Monitoring Station.
 The California Department of Fish and Wildlife was instrumental in the development and implementation of the out-migrant trapping portion of the Mill Creek Life Cycle Monitoring program through contributions from Sportfish Restoration Act funds.
 Among the many contributions to the Mill Creek Life Cycle Monitoring Station by the California Department of Fish and Wildlife include the rotary screw trap.
 We also wish to acknowledge the critical support provided by the Save the Redwoods Leaguefor their generous contribution toward Fall tagging efforts necessary to better understand Coho Salmon Salmon survival and distribution in the Mill Creek Lifecycle Monitoring Station.

-A hearty shout out goes to all of the exceptional field biologists who collected rigorous field data: Sunny Bourdon, Vimal Golding, Rachael McCain, Jesse Nolan, Marisa Parish and their leader Jolyon Walkley.
+A hearty shout out goes to all of the exceptional field biologists who collected rigorous field data: Sunny Bourdon, Vimal Golding, Rachel McCain, Jesse Nolan, Marisa Parish and their leader Jolyon Walkley.